rwpogge/modsView/README.md

 use to correctly identify the named ds9 instance (when they started including the title in the SAMP metadata).

-astropy.samp works even back to astropy v5.3.4 and python 3.10, but you should be at least v6.0 or v7.0, and correct operation is verified on Mac up to python v3.12.2 and astropy 7.0.0
+astropy.samp works even back to astropy v5.3.4 and python 3.10, but you should be at least v6.1 or v7.0, and correct operation is verified on Mac up to python v3.12.2 and astropy 7.0.0 (2025 Feb).
+If you update astropy to 7.0.x, you'll also need at least python 3.11 (though again, it does work as noted at lower levels, just won't be sustainable with the next ds9 update).

 #### modsView_v2 (pre-2025)